 I made this cheesecake in the mini form, i.e 5 inch spring-form pan.
 To make one cheesecake of that size, you need the quantities as mentioned below.
 You can choose to make more number of mini cheesecakes or make a large one.
 Just change the quantity to double or triple.
 Works like magic.

 Using a hand blender, cream one cup of cream cheese.
-Add about 1/2 cup of sugar in it and mix again.
+Add about ½ cup of sugar in it and mix again.
 You can choose to increase or decrease the sugar content depending on your taste.
-Next, add 2-3 tbsp of Thandai Masala and few strands of saffron.
+Next, add 2-3 tablespoon of Thandai Masala and few strands of saffron.
 Again beat well.

 Remove the pan from the refrigerator and spread the cheese cake batter on it.
 To get a sharp even edge at the top, use a spoon dipped in hot water and level the top.
 Transfer the pan back to the refrigerator and chill for about 5-6 hours.
 For best results chill overnight.
 Once set, run a wet knife around the edges and then remove the cake from the pan.
 Top with some thandai masala, strands of saffron and some slivered almonds.
 Enjoy this cheesecake on the auspicious festival of Holi!